 Patients who have or may have osteosarcoma will have one or more of these tests.

-Doctors can often recognize or at least suspect osteosarcoma on plain x-rays of the bone.
-But other imaging tests may be needed as well.
+This is often the first test done if a doctor suspects a bone tumor.
+Doctors can often recognize a bone tumor such as osteosarcoma based on plain x-rays of the bone.
+But other imaging tests might be needed as well.

 Even if results of an x-ray strongly suggest a person has osteosarcoma, a biopsy will still be needed to confirm that it is cancer rather than some other problem, such as an infection.

 MRI scans provide detailed images of soft tissues in the body.
 These scans make detailed images using radio waves and strong magnets instead of x-rays, so no radiation is involved.
 A contrast material called gadolinium may be injected into a vein before the scan to better see details.

 Often, an MRI scan is done to get a more detailed look at a bone mass seen on an x-ray.
 MRI scans can usually show if the mass is likely to be a tumor, an infection, or some type of bone damage from other causes.
 MRI scans can also help show the exact extent of a tumor, as they provide a detailed view of the marrow inside bones and the soft tissues around the tumor.
 Sometimes, the MRI can help find small bone tumors several inches away from the main tumor (called skip metastases).
 Knowing the extent of an osteosarcoma is very important when planning surgery.
 An MRI scan usually gives better details than a CT scan (described below).